Stephen Gonsalves: Chicago Cubs

 On December 3, 2021, Gonsalves signed a minor league contract with the Chicago Cubs.
 In 2022, he made 8 appearances for the Triple–A Iowa Cubs, logging a 4.26 ERA.
 In 2023, Gonsalves split the season between Iowa, the High–A South Bend Cubs, Single–A Myrtle Beach Pelicans, and rookie–level Arizona Complex League Cubs, accumulating a 5.72 ERA with 44 strikeouts across 22 games.
 He elected free agency following the season on November 6, 2023.

 Los Angeles Dodgers

 On January 17, 2024, Gonsalves signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple-A Oklahoma City Baseball Club to start the season.
 In 15 appearances for Oklahoma city, he struggled to a 6.00 ERA with 23 strikeouts across 18 innings of work.
 On May 24, Gonsalves was released by the Dodgers organization.

 Colorado Rockies

 On May 28, 2024, Gonsalves signed a minor league contract with the Colorado Rockies.
 In 17 appearances for the Triple–A Albuquerque Isotopes, he struggled to a 7.41 ERA with 23 strikeouts over 17 innings of work.
 Gonsalves was released by the Rockies organization on August 6.

 Charros de Jalisco

 On April 19, 2025, Gonsalves signed with the Charros de Jalisco of the Mexican League.
+In 37 appearances (two starts), he posted a 6–0 record with a 2.61 ERA, 42 strikeouts, and 26 walks across 38 innings pitched.

+Gonsalves made 14 relief appearances for Jalisco in 2026, posting a 1–0 record with a 3.55 ERA, 20 strikeouts, and 10 walks in 12 2/3 innings pitched.

+Conspiradores de Querétaro

+On June 8, 2026, Gonsalves and Aaron McGarity were traded to the Conspiradores de Querétaro of the Mexican League in exchange for Reymin Guduan.